←(Use Google Translate to see an approximate

 Chesterbrook was totally rural when we moved there, except for our little

-clump of postwar GI-Bill cinder-block cubes.
-The school was about a mile's
+clump of postwar GI-Bill houses.
+The school was about a half mile's walk

-walk down Kirby road, which wasn't even paved when we first moved in and of
+from our house down Kirby road, which wasn't even paved when we first moved

-course had no sidewalks.
-Across from the school was the Black church, which
+in and of course had no sidewalks.
+Beyond the school and the First Baptist

 The operational market was the old-time kind where the man behind the

-counter wore a white apron; you told him what you wanted he got for you;
+counter wore a white apron; you told him what you wanted and he got for you;

 no self-service.
 Sometimes a farmer would bring a pig to be butchered,